 Implementation of the EU's Action Plan for Nature, People and the Economy

-The Fitness Check of the EU Nature Directives (2016) revealed that though the Nature Directives are fit for purpose, substantial improvement of their implementation is still necessary for achieving their objectives and realising full potential.
+The Fitness Check of the EU Nature Directives (2016) revealed that though the Nature Directives are fit for purpose, substantial improvement of their implementation is still necessary in achieving their objectives and realising the full potential.
 Responding to this, the EU Commission developed an EU Action Plan for nature, people and the economy, which consists of numerous actions aimed to improve the implementation of the Nature Directives with a focus on coherence with socio-economic objectives and engagement with national, regional and local authorities, stakeholders and citizens.
-The present project relates to specific sub-actions under Actions 4, 5 and 7.
+The present project related to specific sub-actions under Actions 4, 5 and 7.

-Ecologics role in the project
+Ecologic Institute's role in the project